SirLynix/obs-kinect/README.md

 # Features

-This plugins allows you to access a Kinect v2 (originally for XBox One) streams and setup a "virtual green screen effect" based on depth/body data.
+This plugins allows you to access a Kinect v1 (for Xbox 360) and Kinect v2 (for Xbox One) streams and setup a "virtual green screen effect" based on depth/body data.

 ![Example of a virtual Green screen made by obs-kinect](https://files.digitalpulsesoftware.net/obs-kinect.png)